BeeChains/googlethatshit.github.io/index.md

-## Welcome to googlethatshit Top Level Domain; you have now resolved a blockchain domain using a [Handshake](https://handshake.org) or like [bhandshake domain](home.bhandshake/), and that deserves a round of applause!!!
+## Welcome to googlethatshit Top Level Domain; you have now resolved a blockchain domain using [Handshake](https://handshake.org).
+Here try [bhandshake domain](http://try.bhandshake/).
  But now you should go and [googlethatshit](https://google.com)